ViachKakovskyi/kakovskyi.github.io/talks/index.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/25kRqy1dnpMm8G" width="595" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 <p>
-We delivered one more Python 3 project to production and I decided to share my thoughts about starting a new commercial one inside a company.
+We delivered one more Python 3 project to production, and I decided to share my thoughts about starting a new commercial one inside a company.
 The topic was really HOT for members of <a href="https://www.meetup.com/austinpython/" target="_blank">Austin Python community</a>.
 </p>
 <p>I told the story how I started using Python 3 instead of Python 2 at work.
 We discussed the reasons to use Python 3 over Python 2.
 Also, we talked how to negotiate a switch to Python 3 with a development manager.
 </p>